Cannabis · Concentrates

 T

-Graduate student in Psychoactive Pharmaceutical Investigation at UW-Madison.
-Graduate certificate in harm reduction.
+Student in the PPI program at UW–Madison School of Pharmacy.
 Using this stuff and being honest about it.

 Harm Reduction